HabiRabbu/UE4---Inventory-Pickup-Stats-Project/README.md

 Moreover, the FirstPersonCharacter BP manages the initiation of HUD elements, Health/Hunger alterations, Ammo updates, and pause menu interactions.
 While in the pause mode, time halts and the PauseMenu Widget is showcased, adjusting view mode and mouse input accordingly.

-Inventory Design
+##Inventory Design
-Our Inventory System leverages a Linked List Inheritance Data Structure, initiating with the FItemStruct.
+The Inventory System leverages a Linked List Inheritance Data Structure, initiating with the FItemStruct.

 Key Features: